tstone/stash-groups-extension/README.md

 ### TODO ###

 - Tests
+- Make the group saved unique to the repository
 - Allow reviewers to be removed by clicking "x"
 - Support the "Edit Pull Request" dialog
 - Support more than 1 group